datastax/cpp-driver/README.md

 multiple architectures, can be obtained from our [download server].
 The source code is made available via [GitHub].

-Packages for the driver's dependencies, libuv (1.x) and OpenSSL, are also provided under the `dependencies` directory for each platform (if applicable). __Note__: CentOS and Ubuntu use the version of OpenSSL provided with the distribution:
+Packages for the driver's dependencies, libuv (1.x), OpenSSL, and zlib are also provided under the `dependencies` directory for each platform (if applicable).
+__Note__: CentOS and Ubuntu use the version of OpenSSL and zlib provided with the
+distribution:

 * [CentOS 6][centos-6-dependencies]
 * [CentOS 7][centos-7-dependencies]